Kazhnuz/awesome-sonic/README.md

 ### Sonic the Hedgehog

-- [Sonic the Hedgehog 1 @ SAGE 2010](http://info.sonicretro.org/Sonic_the_Hedgehog_1_@_SAGE_2010) - An improvement to Sonic 1, with scoring in mind, by Cinossu
+- [Sonic the Hedgehog 1 @ SAGE 2010](http://info.sonicretro.org/Sonic_the_Hedgehog_1_@_SAGE_2010) - An improvement to Sonic 1, with scoring in mind, by Cinossu.

 ### Sonic the Hedgehog 2

 - [Sonic 2 Long Version](http://info.sonicretro.org/Sonic_2_Long_Version) - Sonic 2 extended to integrate the unused levels, by Sonic Hachelle-Bee.

-- [Drop Dash in Sonic 2](http://sonichacking.org/entry/69) - Implement Drop Dash in Sonic 2, by MainMemory
+- [Drop Dash in Sonic 2](http://sonichacking.org/entry/69) - Implement Drop Dash in Sonic 2, by MainMemory.

 ### Sonic the Hedgehog CD

-- [Sonic CD++](http://info.sonicretro.org/Sonic_CD_Plus_Plus) - A hack that add jump dash/homming attack and Sonic the Hedgehog 2-style Spin Dash to Sonic CD, by qiuu and snkenjoi
+- [Sonic CD++](http://info.sonicretro.org/Sonic_CD_Plus_Plus) - A hack that add jump dash/homming attack and Sonic the Hedgehog 2-style Spin Dash to Sonic CD, by qiuu and snkenjoi.

 ### Sonic the Hedgehog 1 and 2